Who We Are

 Program Innovation leader

-Hi, I’m Marlynda, and I’m proud to serve as the Program Innovation Leader for WV Women Work.
+Hi, I’m Marlynda, and I’m proud to serve as the Program Innovation Leader for West Virginia Women Work.
 I was born and raised in Logan County, WV, where stories of Blair Mountain and conversations about “the workin’ man,” labor rights, and union pride shaped how I see the world.
 That foundation instilled in me a deep respect for the trades — especially the importance of safety and fair standards on the job.
 Today, as a proud union member, I’m committed to helping build a workforce where folks are treated fairly, trained well, and equipped to succeed.

 My own nontraditional path started with degrees in graphics technology from Fairmont State University and Pierpont Community and Technical College.
 I studied everything from drafting to construction materials.
 After college, I worked for years as the art director of several collector car magazine titles — and during that time, I also earned my CDL.
 It’s an unusual combination, but it reflects how I’ve always approached life: hands-on, hardworking, and open to new challenges.